Tri-State Crematory scandal: Motives

-The motives behind Brent Marsh's actions are unclear, as it would have been far less trouble simply to cremate the remains than to dump them.
+The motives behind Brent Marsh's actions are unclear.
 During his guilty plea in court, he stated: "To those of you who may have come here today looking for answers, I cannot give you."
 Legal issues presented in the case were novel, including the crafting of the charges against Marsh.
 Buzz Franklin, the District Attorney of Walker County, Georgia, created law in bringing indictments against Marsh.

-In response to Marsh's claim that the cremation oven, or "retort," was broken, the oven was tested and found to be in working order, although subsequent examinations by experts did find faults.
-Several crematory operators at the time commented that even if the machine had broken down, proper maintenance would have kept the incinerator working, noting that most oven manufacturers have regular maintenance programs available.
+In response to Marsh's claim that the cremation oven, or "retort," was broken, the oven was tested and found to be partially operable but lacking maintenance.

 On February 7, 2007, a week before the fifth anniversary of the discoveries at the former crematory, the criminal defense attorneys for Marsh revealed that physiological testing had indicated that Brent Marsh was a victim of mercury toxicity from the cremation of bodies with mercury dental amalgam.
 They stated that a faulty ventilation system exposed both Marsh and his father to toxic levels of mercury.